Pandavas: The Five Warriors

-Pandavas: The Five Warriors is a 2000 Indian English-language animated Hindu mythological film directed by Usha Ganesh Raja and produced by Pentamedia Graphics.
-Based on the five Pandava brothers from the Indian epic Mahabharata, it is India's first computer animated film, and won the National Film Award for Best Feature Film in English.
+Pandavas: The Five Warriors is a 2000 Indian English-language animated film directed by Usha Ganesh Raja and produced by Pentamedia Graphics.
+Based on the five Pandava brothers from the Indian epic Mahabharata, it is India's first computer-animated film, and won the National Film Award for Best English Feature Film.

 Plot

-King Pandu ruled Hastinapur but has to leave the kingdom due to a curse.
+King Pandu rules Hastinapur but has to leave the kingdom due to a curse.
 He is unable to have a child, but his wife Kunti has a boon that she could have children by praying to the gods.
-They invoke the gods of the elements and had three children: Dharma, Bhima, and Arjun.
-Pandu's other wife, Madri, also has two twin sons by praying: Nakul and Sahadev.
-The five sons became known as the Pandavas.
-King Pandu has a blind brother, King Dhiru, whose wife gives birth to 101 children, known as the Kauravas.
+They invoke the gods of the elements and have five children: Dharma, Bhima, Arjun, Nakul and Sahadev.
+The five sons become known as the Pandavas.
+Pandu has a blind brother, King Dhiru, whose wife gives birth to 101 children, known as the Kauravas.

-King Pandu dies due to his curse and instructs Kunti to take the five children to Hastinapur so Dhiru can take care of them.
+Pandu dies due to his curse and instructs Kunti to take the five children to Hastinapur so Dhiru can take care of them.
 The cousins all grow up attending school together.
 From a young age, Bhim demonstrates his strength and Arjun demonstrates his skill in archery.
-Dhuri becomes jealous of the Pandava brothers.
+Dhuri, the eldest Kaurava, becomes jealous of the Pandava brothers.
 The cousins' uncle, Shakuni, excites Dhuri.
 He plans to light a palace with the Pandavas in it on fire.
 Arjuna is sceptical of the palace, and a well-wisher warns them, telling them to find the tunnel for an escape route.
 When the palace is lit on here, the Pandavas and their mother manage to escape into the forest but everyone believes they died in an unfortunate accident.

 In the forest, the Pandavas learn about a demon who terrorises and devours people.
 Bhima instigates her by eating the food she had prepared for herself.
 After a quarrel in which he kills her, the demoness transforms into a princess.
 She thanks Bhima for saving her.
 She was a princess who got cursed by a scholar for making fun of him due to her vanity.
 The scholar said she would be saved by a true saviour, and that she would marry the one who saved her.

 King Panchala conducts a ceremony to find a suitor for his daughter, Panchali.
 The Pandavas attend in disguise and Arjuna wins the competition.
 Dhuri also attends recognises them.
 Dhiru tells him to invite them to their palace apologise, while Shakuni suggests they invite the Pandavas to kill them another way this time.
 The Pandavas arrive, and Dhuri gives them a separate small palace in Indraprastha.
 The palace is built of illusions, so when Dhuri visits, he thinks he is stepping on the floor but he falls into a pool of water.
 Panchali laughs at him, and he feels insulted.
 This incident sparks his desire for war against the Pandavas.